Liam-Zhou/Chuwa0910/ShortQuestions/hw9.md

 - a. https://hazelcast.com/glossary/serialization/

+Serialization means converting an object into a sequence of bytes, deserialization is exactly the opposite.
+In deserialization, an object is reconstructed back from the sequence of bytes.
+In Java, Serialization and deserialization play a great role in the transfer of data and saving it to a database or disk.

 ## 13. use stream api to get the average of the array [20, 3, 78, 9, 6, 53, 73, 99, 24, 32].

+`Arrays.stream(array).average(arr).orElse(Double.NaN);`

 ## 14. 抄写，https://github.com/TAIsRich/springboot-redbook/tree/03_post_pageable, 你也可以像我一样分 branch 添加新代码。